cloudlinux/imunify360-documentation/docs/features/README.md

 The Greylist is a feature intended to distinguish human from machine input and protect websites from the spam and different types of automated abuse.

 :::warning Warning
-Please note that the WebShield Captcha is not compatible with aggressive CDN caching modes, like Cloudflare 'cache everything' with 'Edge Cache TTL'.
+Please note that the WebShield Anti-Bot is not compatible with aggressive CDN caching modes, like Cloudflare 'cache everything' with 'Edge Cache TTL'.
 If the Сaptcha page is cached by CDN, a visitor will see the Anti-Bot challenge from CDN cache disregarding it has been passed or not.
 In order to fix that, either disable the aggressive CDN caching or the Captcha functionality in the Imunify360.
 :::

 There are two layers in GreyList behavior: